akashigamedev/WallpapersApp/README.md

 # WallpapersApp
-A wallpapers app made with jetpack compose and Unsplash API
+A wallpapers app made with jetpack compose and Pexels API